zoton2/node-streamdeck-util/README.md

 ![Settings Dialog](img/settings-dialog.png)

-Currently this bundle is only designed/tested to work with the full sized Stream Deck with 15 LCD keys; the Stream Deck Mini with 6 LCD keys may also work but not guaranteed.
+Currently this package is only designed/tested to work with the full sized Stream Deck with 15 LCD keys; the Stream Deck Mini with 6 LCD keys may also work but not guaranteed.

 ### Example